Communities

 Audience developers

-They actively participate in the workshops, on an equal footing with the other participants.
+They actively participated in the workshops, on an equal footing with the other participants.
 Not only to break down hierarchical principles and power relations but also to understand people’s needs and barriers.

 Artistic directors